Regalia (Cap, gown, tassel) (Hood for Master's Candidates) must be worn by all students participating in Commencement.

 Alpha Chi (Blue and Green Cords)

-Distribution of cords will take place at the Alpha Chi Formal Induction Dinner on Wednesday, March 6, 2019.
+Distribution of cords takes place through the Office of Student Success.
 Membership is based on academic achievement and outstanding character traits.
 Juniors and Seniors whose overall grade point average places them in the upper ten percent of their class are eligible for consideration.
-For more information regarding Alpha Chi membership, contact Dr. Jeff Barnes, Dean of Academic Services at 951.552.8639.
+For more information regarding Alpha Chi membership, contact the Office of Student Success at (951) 343-4739.

 Alpha Kappa Delta (Teal Cord)